A Smarter Way to Learn

 Helping ADHD-challenged clients stands out as among the most rewarding clinical work.
 Why?
 Because clear and marked progress can be made—and retained.
 But also because this kind of help is so desperately hard to find.

 How To Help Clients

 We begin by puzzling the pieces of the client’s highly individual experience of this highly variable syndrome.
 One by one.

 This training illustrates how to clearly break out all the moving parts—and re-assemble in a more comfortable configuration.

-Now, imagine your clients taking Four Essential Puzzle Pieces consumer training.
+Now, imagine your clients also taking this training.

-We do the “heavy lifting” of providing a strong foundation and language for working with you to address more complex issues in therapy.
+We do the “heavy lifting” — providing a strong foundation, tools, and language for working with you to address more complex issues in therapy.

 Already Strong Demand